- Getting Started in Observational Astronomy

 - Once the star is moving along the cross-hair, re-centre the star.

-- Watch the movement of the star and adjust the altitude adjustment knob so that the star is half way back to centre.
+- Watch the movement of the star and adjust the altitude adjustment knob so that the star is halfway back to the centre.
 Use the hand controller to re-centre the star and repeat this step until no movement is observed along that axis.

 - Repeat the above, this time for the azimuth axis.